qnope/Little-Type-Library/README.md

 ## number_t

 As for `bool_t`, `number_t` type is used to have a compile type unsigned integer value.
-You can use it as follow :
+You can use it as follows:

 ```cpp
 constexpr ltl::number_t<1> one{};